psycedelicAI/high-security-facility-concept/docs/zone-model.md

 # Zone Model – High-Security Facility Concept

-> En modell för hur säkerhetszoner, sekventiell passage, rörelselogik, spatial hotförståelse och kontrollerad övergång mellan miljöer kan användas i en högsäker facility.
+> A model for how security zones, sequential passage, movement logic, spatial threat understanding, and controlled transitions between environments can be used in a high-security facility.

 ---